Murtaza Ali Khan: Early life

 Sayyid Murtaza Ali Khan Bahadur was born on 22 November 1926 at the Rafat Mahal, Khasbagh Palace in Rampur, the eldest son of Shia Nawabzada (Crown Prince) Raza Ali Khan Bahadur.
 At the time, Murtaza's grandfather Hamid Ali Khan Bahadur was the Nawab.
 Upon his grandfather's death in 1930, Murtaza's father became Nawab of Rampur and Murtaza became the heir apparent.
 He was educated at the Doon School in Dehradun, then at Wellington College in Britain and at St.Stephen's College in New Delhi.
 In 1943, Murtaza was commissioned into the British Indian Army and served as an aide-de-camp to the Commander-in-Chief, India, General (later Field-Marshal) Sir Claude Auchinleck.
 He was promoted to Captain in 1946 and in that year was made the Brigadier of the Rampur State Forces.
 Also that year, Murtaza was appointed an MBE.

 From 1946 until Independence, Murtaza served as the Minister of the Army for Rampur State and as the Minister for the Household, Education and Public Works until 1949, when Rampur State formally merged with the Dominion of India.

 Titular Nawab of Rampur

 Following the death of his father in 1966, Murtaza succeeded as titular Nawab of Rampur.
+The Indian government recognised Murtaza Ali Khan as his father's sole inheritor, triggering a 50-year court battle with his siblings.

 From 1969 until 1971, he served as a member in the Uttar Pradesh legislative assembly, as well as an MP in the Lok Sabha.
 It is an interesting historical fact that Murtaza Ali contested an election from Rampur opposite his own mother Rafat Jamani Begum in 1972 and won.
 In 1971, the Indira Gandhi regime stripped Nawab Murtaza and his fellow former rulers of what little rights they had left, formally ending Nawab Murtaza's standing as a monarch.